Akryum/vue-virtual-scroller/README.md

 ### Props

-All the RecycleScroller props.
+Extends all the RecycleScroller props.

 - It's not recommended to change `sizeField` prop since all the size management is done internally.

 ### Events

-All the RecycleScroller events.
+Extends all the RecycleScroller events.

 ### Default scoped slot props

-All the RecycleScroller scoped slot props.
+Extends all the RecycleScroller scoped slot props.

 ### Other slots

-All the RecycleScroller other slots.
+Extends all the RecycleScroller other slots.

 ## DynamicScrollerItem